 To be this broad, Bayh-Dole had to take into account Mine Safety Appliances (1966).
-In this case, a court determined that a helmet design invented at the University of Southern California “on the side” as it were to a US Navy research contract directed doing some physiology testing as part of a broader Navy project to design better head protection for pilots was within the scope of the research contract in determining that the federal government was entitled to a license to the invention.
+In this case, a court determined that a helmet design invented at the University of Southern California “on the side” as it were to a US Navy research contract (physiology testing as part of a broader Navy project to design better head protection for pilots) was within the scope of the research contract in determining that the federal government was entitled to a license to the invention.
 The new helmet design was then “conceived” within the scope of the federal contract even though USC insisted that no federal money was used in developing the helmet.

-One can see how a court could reason this way–if whenever an inventor got an inventive idea while working on a federal contract, he or she could simply shift any work on the new idea out of the federally paid for work and prevent the government from having any right to the invention.
-This would all the more be the case for investigator-proposed scientific research, in which the deliverable is the performance of the work that’s described, which necessarily does not include what hasn’t been invented yet.
-But if the exchange is that the federal government should have a license to anything invented in work receiving federal support, then it should not matter whether the federal government funds the inventive work directly.
+One can see how a court could reason this way–if whenever an inventor got an inventive idea relevant to the objective of a given federal purpose while working on a federal contract, he or she could simply shift any work on the new idea out of the federally paid-for work and prevent the government from having any right to the invention.
+This would all the more be the case for investigator-proposed scientific research, in which the deliverable is the performance of the research that’s described–and that description of research to be performed necessarily does not include what hasn’t been invented yet.
+But if the exchange is that the federal government should have a license to anything invented in work receiving even partial federal support, then it should not matter whether the federal government funds the inventive work directly or just funds some part of a project where inventions come about in other parts.
 So long as the government provides some funding, somewhere in the project, at some point in time, anything inventive in the project should be subject to a government expectation of at least a license.
 Thus, if one “conceives” an invention in a project that otherwise receives federal funding, then if the invention is owned by a federal contractor, then Bayh-Dole applies and the invention is a subject invention.

 There’s a second case, coming after Bayh-Dole was passed and revised–in re Eddie L. King (1987)–that helps to understand the “first actual” that’s inserted into “reduction to practice.”
 Actual reduction to practice takes place when testing is necessary to demonstrate that an invention performs in each of its elements as conceived by the inventor.
 In the King situation, Eddie King, a civilian employee working for the Air Force figured out (in 1969) a better design for shipping pallet couplers.
 He built a prototype, and prepared a patent application, but didn’t file it until after the Air Force had tested the prototype in its applications.
 When the tests proved positive, King filed his patent application–which did not incorporate any results from the Air Force testing.
 A patent was issued to King (1972) and later (1983) he brought an action for compensation for the Air Force’s use of his inventive pallet coupler.
 The Commissioner of Patents decided that the first actual reduction to practice took place by the Air Force before any patent application had been filed.
 Even though King had done all his development on his own time and with his own resources, the first actual reduction to practice had been done with federal resources.
 Thus, the government has its license.